pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display.rst

   :type losingFocus: int

   This function is called when a key is pressed or keyboard focus is taken away from your window.
-If losingFocus is 1, you are losign the keyboard focus, otherwise a key was pressed and inKey contains its character.
+If losingFocus is 1, you are losing the keyboard focus, otherwise a key was pressed and inKey contains its character.
 You are also passed your window and a refcon.